n8dizonmustard/The-Board-Game-Compendium/README.md

 ### 1. Login / Sign Up
 Visitors will automatically be redirected to the Login Page where they can log in or sign up for an account.
 Signing up for an account requires the user to input a desired user name, email address, password, bio, and profile pic but upon returning, the user is only required to enter their email address and password to login.

+Currently there is a bug that prevents the user to login if they have games saved in their favorites so I plan to resolve this issue as soon as possible.

 ![login](./src/pics/login.png)

 ![signup](./src/pics/signup.png)